-GISA's accommodation is provided by the DIT under Memoranda of Administrative Arrangement (MoAA) issued in accordance with Government-wide accommodation policies.
-These arrangements do not meet the definition of lease set out in AASB 16.
+GISA's accommodation is provided by DIT (Department for Infrastructure and Transport) under Memoranda of Administrative Arrangement (MoAA) issued in accordance with Government-wide accommodation policies.
+These arrangements do not meet the definition of lease set out in AASB 16 and are accordingly expensed.
 Information about accommodation incentives relating to this arrangement is shown at note 7.3.